evibhat/DevOps/README.md

 # DevOps
-This Repo will generally have DevOps learning related files.
+This Repo will generally have DevOps learning-related files.
+Author - Vijay Bhatia